Easy pork ramen recipe with tender pork belly. How to cook the pork belly, make it crispy before serving and build the ramen bowl.

 - Slice the green onion thinly, then the radish (you can also cut it into thin sticks), and if using a fresh hot pepper instead of hot sauce, slice it thin.

 - Sprinkle nori at the very end.
+Allow each diner to stir their own ingredients.

 You Might Also Like